haptava/heroku-example/README.md

 ### Worker Dyno
 The worker dyno runs a [DynoWatcherServer][dynowatcherserver] that:
-* Registers a [DynoWatcher MBean][dynowatchermbean] with its `platform` MBeanServer.
+* Registers a [DynoWatcher MBean][dynowatchermbean] with its `platform` MBeanServer
-* Creates a [JmxConnectorLauncher][jmxconnectorlauncher] that connects its platform MBeanServer to Haptava as `platform@heroku-dyno-watcher-XXXXX`.
-XXXXX is a unique id specific to each Heroku deployment of the heroku-example app.
+* Creates a [JmxConnectorLauncher][jmxconnectorlauncher] that connects its platform MBeanServer to Haptava as `platform@heroku-dyno-watcher-XXXXX` (XXXXX is a unique id specific to each Heroku deployment of the heroku-example app)

 ### Web Dyno
 Each web dyno runs a Jetty-based [PageServer][pageserver] and is